 Similar to other software on this list, GIMP is open-source.
 Users of Windows and OS X can get their hands on this software too.

 Gifine provides support for both .gif and .mp4 formats, allowing you to create either a gif or a video.
 It is a lightweight and simple application.
 However, it does not require you to compromise on the features, it comes with basic screen-recording features that let you record a specific area of the screen, adjust frame-rate, and edit and trim the output video.

 The software is good at the functionality, but you should not expect an above-average user interface, as it falls short in this regard.
 Moreover, the number of prerequisites for using Gifine is also overwhelming.

 With that said, you won’t face any problems making videos and gifs once you’ve installed and figured out how to use this freeware.

+So that was our list of 10 best screen capture tools for Linux.
 It is a fact that almost everyone needs to either record or take a screenshot of their screen at some point.
 The number of Linux distributions are growing and so are the number of cross-platform, screen-recording software available in the wild.
 The listed Apps can get every aspect of screen-capturing done.
 Starting from a simple image screenshot tool such as Gifine to a powerful Snag-it alternative ‘Shutter’ – Linux has it all.

 So which one is your favorite screen-recording software?
 Tell us in the comments down below.